Even though many would choose the wide-open spaces of Medvednica over its dark and chilly underground, Veternica Cave merits a visit for many reasons!

 Opening hours for visitors

-From April to the end of October on Saturdays, Sundays and public holidays (except Easter) the guides are expecting visitors from 10 am to 4 pm, last tour starts at 3:10 pm.
+From end March to the end of November on Saturdays, Sundays and public holidays (except Easter) the guides are expecting visitors from 10 am to 4 pm, last tour starts at 3:10 pm.

 On weekdays the Cave can be visited only in groups of 20 visitors and more, in agreement with the Public Institution Nature Park Medvednica.
 More information on +385 1 4586317 (weekdays from 8 am to 4 pm)